Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 From Agadez we will head to the transhumance region where the Bororo celebrate their Gerewol festival.
 We will visit their camps, observe how they prepare their make-up and how they dance, both during the day and at night.

-These will be intense days camping in the Sahel and living with this fascinating ethnic group at one of the most special times of the year for them.
+These will be intense days camping in the Sahel and living with this fascinating ethnic group, in one of the most special times of the year for them.

 gerewol of Niger